My heart raced as I tossed and turned in bed.

 “D-Daddy’s up,” I shielded my eyes from the bright sunlight shining into my room.

 “I told Mikey we shouldn’t wake you up, but we got hungry,” Milan pouted as she finally sat down.
-They had dressed themselves in God knows what today, but I don't have the energy to tell them to change right now.

 “Hungry, huh?”
 I rubbed my eyes.
 “What do you want?”
 Just as my daughter began to list off her order, my cellphone blared out its’ ringtone entirely too loud, causing an instantaneous migraine.
 “Hello?!”
 I answered quickly.

 “Uhh… Hello, to you too.
 This is my third time calling,” Shayla responded.

 “Oh, sorry,” I rubbed my head.
 “How are you?”

 “I’m fine.
 The first time I called to tell you I was on my way to the hotel.
 The second was to let you know I got my room next to yours.
 Now, I need to know if you and my babies are okay.”

 “Just woke up?!
 What did you wake up out of a coma or something?”
 Something like that…